sachinkj1982/sample.swagger/README.md

-# REST API Discovery with Liberty
+# Using Swagger in Libertyy

 This sample contains a few ways of how to use Swagger documentation within Liberty.
 Application contains two individual servlets.
 JAX-RS servlet is used to handle requests to a Tasks API, which allows user to create, view and delete Task objects.
 Second servlet is an extension of a HTTPServlet and is used to resond to requests for a Contacts API.